Jim Rhodes: Early life and education

-Rhodes was born in Coalton, Ohio, to James and Susan Howe Rhodes, who were of Welsh descent.
+Rhodes was born on September 13, 1909 in Coalton, Ohio, to James and Susan Howe Rhodes, who were of Welsh descent.
 Rhodes has commented that the reason he and his family were Republicans was because of the respect his father, a mine superintendent, had for John L. Lewis, a prominent Republican union activist.
-When Rhodes was nine, his father died, and the family moved to north Springfield where Rhodes graduated from Springfield High School where he played on the football team.
-Subsequently, the family moved again, this time to Columbus, because Rhodes earned a modest basketball scholarship to Ohio State University.
-Although Rhodes dropped out after his first quarter he is often described as a "student" or "alumnus" of Ohio State.
+When Rhodes was nine, his father died, and the family moved north to Springfield, Ohio, where Rhodes graduated from Springfield High School and played on the football team.
+Subsequently, the family moved again to Columbus, Ohio, because Rhodes earned a modest basketball scholarship to Ohio State University.
+Although Rhodes dropped out after his first quarter, he is often described as a "student" or "alumnus" of Ohio State.

 After dropping out of college, Rhodes opened a business called Jim's Place across from the university on North High Street.
 Jim's Place has been described as a place where one could buy anything, from doughnuts and hamburgers to stag film, or place bets on numbers games.

-Political career
+Career

-Mayor of Columbus, 1944–1952
+Mayor of Columbus and Ohio State Auditor (1944–1963)

+Rhodes (center), serving as state auditor, greeting Vice President Richard Nixon alongside Senator John W. Bricker in 1954 during Rhodes's first gubernatorial campaign.

 In 1934, Rhodes began to use his position as a local businessman to climb up the Columbus political ladder, starting on a ward committee.
 In 1937, Rhodes won his first elected office as a member of the Columbus Board of Education.
 He was then twice elected as Columbus city auditor in 1939 and 1941.
 Then in 1943, Rhodes was elected as Mayor of Columbus, becoming the youngest major city mayor in the U.S. at age 34.

 Rhodes's time as mayor is primarily marked by two achievements, with the first being his convincing of 67% of Columbus voters to approve the city's first income tax, and the second being the annexation of much of the surrounding suburbs to Columbus.
 As surrounding communities grew or were constructed, they came to require access to waterlines, which was under the sole control of the municipal water system.
 Rhodes told these communities that if they wanted water, they would have to submit to assimilation into Columbus.
-As a result of this, Columbus, Ohio, currently has the largest land area of any Ohio city.
+As a result of this, Columbus has the largest land area of any Ohio city.

+With an eye on the governorship, Rhodes was elected Ohio State Auditor in 1952 and took office in early 1953.
+In the 1954 Ohio gubernatorial election, Rhodes ran against popular incumbent Democratic governor Frank Lausche and lost by a 54% to 46% margin.